William Phips: Randolph arrived at Boston

-Striking silver and gold
+Finding Treasure

-With Captain Stanley of the Bonetta expressing disinterest in continuing to search for the Hispaniola treasure, while Captain Phips probably expressed enthusiasm and new confidence, the next logical choice for commander was obvious.
-Narborough turned to the hard-partying Duke of Albemarle who assembled a group of private investors to fund another expedition.
+As Captain Stanley of the Bonetta expressed disinterest in continuing to search for the Hispaniola treasure, the next logical choice for commander was obvious.
+Narborough turned to the Duke of Albemarle who assembled a group of private investors to fund another expedition.
 Phips was tasked with finding suitable ships and these came to be the James and Mary, a 22-gun 200-ton frigate, and the 45-ton Henry of London, a sloop commanded by Francis Rogers, Phips' second mate on the previous voyage (he had left the Rose in Boston ISTG Vol 4 - Salee Rose).
 Phips utilized experience as a sailor and shipwright to select high quality anchors, chains, and cables to hold their ships securely in close proximity to the shoals for months as they tried to fish treasure from it. £500 worth of merchandize was taken along to barter for provisions, as well as to provide cover, or a ruse, that they were in Hispaniola merely as merchants, not treasure hunters.
 The London investors must have felt confident because they paid a total of £3,210 outfitting the ships for the voyage.
 Unlike the voyage of the Rose, the crew were to be paid regular wages.

-Phips sailed from the Downs on 12 September 1686, and on 28 November arrived in Hispaniola, Samana Bay, where they spent two weeks restocking their water and provender.
-The weather was bad, and the search consequently did not get under way for a few more weeks.
-January 12, Phips sent out Captain Rogers in the smaller Henry of London along with three Native American divers (Jonas Abimeleck and John Pasqua, name of other diver not listed) to search what was then called the Ambrosia Bank (now the Silver Bank).
-There was a bit more delay from weather, but Peter Earle writes, "There is no doubt that he knew exactly where he was going."
-January 20, they spotted cannons from a shipwreck lying on the white sands of the reef.
+Phips sailed from the Downs on September 12, 1686, and on November 28, arrived in Hispaniola, Samana Bay, where they spent two weeks restocking their water and provender.
+The weather was bad, and the search consequently did not get underway for a few more weeks.
+On January 12, Phips sent out Captain Rogers in the smaller Henry of London along with three Native American divers (including Jonas Abimeleck and John Pasqua; the name of the other diver is not listed) to search what was then called the Ambrosia Bank (now the Silver Bank).
+There was a bit more delay due to the weather, but Peter Earle writes, "There is no doubt that he knew exactly where he was going."
+On January 20, they spotted cannons from a shipwreck lying on the white sands of the reef.
 The ship they had found was the Almiranta of the Spanish silver fleet (later determined to be Nuestra Señora de la Concepción; the English did not know the name of the ship) wrecked in 1641.
 Over the next two days, the divers were able to bring up 3,000 coins and 3 silver bars.
-They decided to travel back to Phips' to let him know, but this turned out to be a somewhat slow and treacherous trip among the reefs.
+They decided to travel back to Phips to let him know, but this turned out to be a somewhat slow and treacherous trip among the reefs.
+After Phips was discreetly informed of their amazing find, he spent the next nine days preparing the ships and gathering enough food to sustain the men over months of bringing up treasure.